 A strong emphasis is placed on natural history studies and community service projects.
 These activities provide students with research experiences and also contribute to a major conservation effort to preserve the Cahaba River, which is the last free-flowing river in Alabama.
 Biology students helped create the local Perry Lakes Park, which is six miles from campus and is located on the Cahaba River.
 Students are presently working on the Judson College Eiland Outdoor Laboratory, which is on 350 acres of Cahaba River floodplain forest.

 See a video about Dr. Wilson’s (and Judson’s) involvement in local Perry Lakes Park.

 In addition to an outstanding selection of basic courses, the Judson Biology program offers exceptional and unusual courses such as Epigenetics, Orinthology, Animal Science, and Immunology.
 Biology instruction and coursework at Judson is technology-centered.
 Charlotte G. Lowder Science Building has a modern molecular biology laboratory equipped with many of the instruments needed to teach and learn the important procedures of contemporary science.
 This includes a strong tradition of microscopy, including a research-grade EVOS epifluorescence microscope.

 The Biology Department sponsors numerous interesting field trips, off-campus educational experiences, and fun activities.
-Biology faculty and students routinely canoe local rivers, take study trips to the Gulf Coast (Dauphin Island Sea Laboratory, Weaks Bay Nature Preserve, and Gulf Shores National Wildlife Refuge), and maintain the birding list for our local park.
+Biology faculty and students routinely canoe local rivers, take study trips to the Gulf Coast (Dauphin Island Sea Laboratory, Weeks Bay Nature Preserve, and Bon Secour National Wildlife Refuge), and maintain the birding list for our local park.